ArtifexSoftware/mupdf/docs/reference/javascript/types/Archive.rst

 .. method:: Archive.prototype.listEntry(idx)

-	Returns the name of entry number idx in the archive.
+	Returns the name of entry number idx in the archive, or null if idx is out of range.

 	:param number idx: Entry index.

-	:returns: string
+	:returns: string | null

 	.. code-block::